Bus Factor: Definition, Meaning, and How to Calculate It for Software Teams

 Code reviews can be powerful knowledge transfer tools, but only if reviewers engage meaningfully.
 A review that simply approves changes without asking questions or building understanding is a missed opportunity.
 Consider requiring that someone other than the author be able to explain what a change does before it merges.

-Documentation helps, but it's not a substitute for actual understanding.
+Documentation helps, but it is not a substitute for actual understanding.
 The most useful documentation captures the "why" behind decisions: the alternatives considered, the constraints that shaped the design, the problems that previous approaches encountered.
-This context helps future maintainers make good decisions even when facing situations the original author didn't anticipate.
+This context helps future maintainers make good decisions even when facing situations the original author did not anticipate.

 For longer-term improvement, consider deliberately rotating ownership.
 Periodically assign different developers to maintain systems, even if it temporarily slows things down.
 The short-term efficiency loss pays dividends in resilience.
 Track bus factor metrics quarterly and treat improvement as a genuine team objective, not just something to worry about when departures happen.